Wisconsin Author Nearly Dies At Hands of 2 Doctors On Same Day; Court Add's Emotional Insult To Injury, Requests Jail Term For Wounded Patient

 “Chiropractors are bound by duty to diagnose medical conditions that require attention.
 A chiropractor can be held liable for failing to diagnose or improperly diagnosing a patient’s medical condition if a reasonable chiropractor would have done so,” said an anonymous legal source, who is a retired personal injury lawyer that didn't want to go on camera for this interview, but was willing to discuss this case anyway.
 “It's indescribable that anyone calling themselves a medical professional would leave one of their patients in that desperate situation!”

 According to 9-1-1 records obtained by Metro News Milwaukee, Paramedics weren’t called until two hours after Hapka's injury occurred.
-When Hapka was finally transported to a local emergency department, that is when Kathy Hapka states her brother's nightmare would truly begin.
-The attending physician, who had a rather lengthy documented history of malpractice, reportedly refused to examine Hapka for more than an hour.
+When Hapka was finally transported to a local emergency department in Ft.
+Atkinson, WI, is when Kathy Hapka states her brother's nightmare would truly begin.
+The attending physician, who had a rather lengthy documented history of malpractice infractions and at least one well-known death, reportedly refused to examine Hapka for more than an hour.

 Family members report the doctor had Hapka wheeled into a secluded hallway and left unattended with no explanation.
 Hospital records obtained from that day list only one other patient in the emergency department and more than enough staff on duty to be able to have assisted Hapka further.

 Metro News Milwaukee requested a statement from the unnamed hospital’s former administrator, but never received a reply.